 Involve in physical activities as a family to be healthy and connect at the same time.
 You will instill positive habits in your young ones.

-Try to plan one physical exercise for the family each week and consider varying the activities so you continue to share wonderful new memories together.
+Try to plan one physical exercise for the family each week and consider varying the activities, so you continue to share beautiful new memories.
 Your kids will cherish them forever.

 2. Arrange Family Meetings